sst/sst/www/docs/advanced/importing-resources.md

 ---
 title: Importing Resources 🟢
-description: "Referencing existing resources in your SST app"
+description: "Learn how to reference existing resources in your Serverless Stack (SST) app."
 ---

-If there are existing resources in your AWS account you'd like to use, you can reference them in your app.
-To do that, many of the CDK Constructs support fromXXX() methods.
-Here are a couple of examples.
+You might have some existing resources in your AWS account that you'd like to use in your SST app.
+To reference them, you can use the `fromXXX()` methods that most CDK Constructs support .
+Here are a couple of examples of it in action.

-## Using an existing VPC for Lambda Functions
+### Using an existing VPC for Lambda Functions

 ```js {3,6}
 import * as ec2 from "@aws-cdk/aws-ec2";